samirelhassann/find-a-friend-api/README.md

 # find-a-friend-api

-A daily diet api created using Nodejs + Typescript + SOLID principles
+A api focused on pet adoption logic, created using Nodejs + Typescript + SOLID principles

 This is a project used for study purposes only • [Samir El Hassan](https://github.com/samirelhassann)